FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </style>
 ```

-And you're done with this step.
 Visiting http://localhost:8081/ will show you a blank screen now.

-> FUN FACT: You can load environment variables in most SPA (Single Page Applications) templates like Vue, React, etc. without installing any extra dependencies.
+> FUN FACT: You can load environment variables in most SPA templates like Vue or React without installing any extra dependencies.
 A minor difference for Vue is that you must add `VUE_APP_` in front of every environment variable.
-You can read more about this here - [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables).
+You can read more about this in the [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) Vue documentation.

-Let's set aside the client for a bit, and focus on the server side.
+Let's set aside the client for a bit, and focus on the Express server

 ## Express

 We will use [Express.js](https://expressjs.com/) as our backend server.
-It is a super popular library that is widely used by developers.
+It is a popular library that is widely used by developers.

 > FUN FACT: The letter **E** in stacks like **MERN**, **MEVN**, or **MEAN** stands for Express.

 Inside our root directory, we will create another folder named `server` and initialize a NodeJS application in it.
-Run the following command in your root directory:
+Run the following command in your root application directory:

 ```shell
 $ mkdir server